Bedrock-OSS/bedrock-wiki/docs/blocks/multi-blocks.md

 ### Components

--   The `minecraft:block_entity` component is not supported by multi-blocks.
 -   For the [`minecraft:geometry`](/blocks/block-components#geometry) component, the `n_way_visual_rotation` parameter is not supported.

 The following components may not be specified in the [`permutations`](/blocks/block-permutations) array of a multi-block definition so can only be applied in the root `components` object.